-- A. Identify the conceptual understanding, skill acquisition, and motor fluency necessary for all students to achieve a specific learning objective as outlined in the TEKS for physical education. - B. Design instructional activities to support the achievement of the learning objective and explain how those activities will be effective in helping all students achieve the objective. - C. Explain critical elements of performance for the specified instructional activities, as well as common challenges associated with achievement of the objective. - D. Describe the application of appropriate assessment approaches for evaluating the learning and performance of all students. - E. Describe potential modifications, accommodations, and differentiation to the instructional activities to meet the needs of all students.
+- A. Given a specific learning objective as outlined in the TEKS for physical education, ildentify the conceptual understanding, and skills acquisition, and motor fluency necessary for all students to achieve the a specific learning objective as outlined in the TEKS for physical education. - B. Design instructional activities to support the achievement of the learning objective, and explain how those activities will be effective in helping all students achieve the objective. - C. Explain critical elements of performance for the specified instructional activities, as well as common challenges associated with achievement of the objective. - D. Describe the application of appropriate assessment approaches for evaluating the learning and performance of all students. - E. Describe potential modifications, accommodations, and differentiation to the instructional activities to meet the needs of all students.